 In highlighting the role of gender as interconnected with age and race at this particular event, Gillom also highlights an important aspect of King's vision that we sometimes obscure by reducing it to a mere matter of black and white children holding hands and singing songs.

 Not only did his views shift to become more expansive over time, but in 1967 he articulated a disappointment with our nation's, "...failure to deal positively and forthrightly with the triple evils of racism, economic exploitation, and militarism."
-King evolved from someone at the forefront of an anti-racist struggle to eventually becoming a voice in opposition to the dehumanizing forces that exist across society.
+King evolved from someone at the forefront of an anti-racist struggle to eventually becoming a voice in opposition to the range of dehumanizing forces that exist plague society.

 Although gender was never explicitly at the forefront of his agenda, it's no coincidence that the Civil Rights Act of 1964 paved the way for Title IX.
 As such, that gender relations caught Gillom's eye was more than appropriate.